jeffbski/univ-csv-stats/README.md

 ## Description

-Rust library which will calculate stats for a csv file on disk and returns them.
+Rust library which will calculate stats for a csv file on disk and returns them as a structure.

-Provides a rust CLI example and python and node.js bindings
+Provides CLI examples in rust, python and node.js which use compare native use with using a rust library.
+Also includes a Node.js wasm implementation.

 ## Structure